semaphoreci/docs/tour_env_vars_and_secrets.md

             - echo "$AWS_SECRET_ACCESS_KEY"
 ```

-Now that you can configure envrionment variable and secrets, you're
+Now that you can configure environment variable and secrets, you're
 ready to move onto [deploying with promotions][next].

 [next]: http://placeholder.com